iarna/essays/in-process/npm-multi-stage-install.md

 Hi everyone!
-I'm the new programmer at npm working on the cli.
+I'm the new programmer at npm working on the CLI.
 I'm really excited that my first major project is going to be a substantial refactor to how npm handles dependency trees.
 We've been calling this thing [multi-stage install] but really it covers more than just installs.

 [multi-stage install]: https://github.com/npm/npm/milestones/multi-stage%20install

-Multi-stage installs will touch and improve all of all actions npm takes relating to dependencies and mutating your node_modules folder.
-This affects install, uninstall, dedup, shrinkwrap and, obviously, dependencies (including optionalDependencies, peerDependencies, bundledDependencies and devDependencies).
+Multi-stage installs will touch and improve all of the actions npm takes relating to dependencies and mutating your node_modules directory.
+This affects install, uninstall, dedupe, shrinkwrap and, obviously, dependencies (including optionalDependencies, peerDependencies, bundledDependencies and devDependencies).